Stone-in-Oxney or Stone-cum-Ebony?

 Both names are in regular use.
 Because Stone and Ebony have their own churches, Stone-in-Oxney is often used in this context.
 The road signs say Stone in Oxney.
 However Stone and Ebony share the same parish council and use the Stone-cum-Ebony Memorial Hall.
 This website cannot give a final answer!

 The Parish Council for Stone-cum-Ebony is made up of six local residents who have volunteered to stand as members, assisted by the Parish Clerk.
-The Parish Council does not currently have a website.
+The Parish Council’s website is stonecumebonypc.org.

 The current Parish Councillors are: